goldenstatedigitalnetwork/goldenstatedigitalnetwork.github.io/affiliates.md

 ## Why Join?

 Leverage the GSDN network of Affiliates to extend the impact and reach of your services.
 Offer the services at which you excel, and let other Affiliates handle the rest.
-Share resources, coordinate workflows, and forge new inter-institutional partnerships with other Affiliates
+Share resources, coordinate workflows, and forge new inter-institutional partnerships with other Affiliates.

 ## Eligibility